rzeldent/esp32-smartdisplay/README.md

 LVGL needs a configuration file; `lv_conf.h`.
 This file contains information about the fonts, color depths, default background, styles, etc...
 The default LVGL template can be found in the LVGL library at the location: `lvgl/lv_conf_template.h`.
-This file must be copied to the include directory and renamed to `lvgl_conf.h`.
+This file must be copied to the include directory and renamed to `lv_conf.h`.
 Also the `#if 0` must be removed to enable the file to be included.

 This file can immediately be used and is valid.
 Some modifications might be required fore additional features.